SherlockFS/SherlockFS/.github/ISSUE_TEMPLATE/bug_report.md

 **Issue Submission Checklist:**

-- [ ] I have run ./dependencies.sh as part of the setup.
+- [ ] My operating system is Linux-based.
-- [ ] My OpenSSL / libssl version is >= 3.0.10.
+- [ ] I have run `./dependencies.sh` as part of the setup.
 - [ ] I have checked the issue tracker for similar issues.
 - [ ] I have provided a detailed account of steps to reproduce the issue.
 - [ ] I have detailed my environment information.